pyaf/Image-classification-pytorch/logs.md

 * data/train_images/npy_bengrahm : files images, preprocesses according to ben grahm's preprocessing technique, read, bgr2gray, resize, addweighted, reshape, repeat, img size = 224
 * data/train_images/npy_bengrahm_color : all data (internal + external) using bengrahm's color method, no cropping of retina, only 224 resizing
 * data/train_all.csv: contains train df of all data (internal and external), train.csv of external appended to train.csv of internal data, so bad indices still hold correct, I gotta checkout for duplicates in external data also
-*
+* data/train_old.csv: contains id_code and diagnosis of external data only *

+# Extra remarks shortcut/keywords

+* bengrahmscolor: bengramhms color images on orginal data only
+* bgcold: bengrahms color images on old data only

 # Models on training: